What is a go-to-market data strategy?

 Cost model: Understand compute and storage costs for your data volume

-APIs and Connectors for GTM Systems
+APIs and connectors for GTM systems

 APIs and pre-built connectors enable data flow between GTM tools (CRM, MAP, sales engagement) and the warehouse.
 The importance of bidirectional sync: data needs to flow into the warehouse for analysis and back out to operational systems for action.
+ZoomInfo's APIs and MCP expose the same GTM Context Graph intelligence to any custom agent, internal tool, or partner platform.

 The technical mechanisms: